 Trust Distributions are recognised on a receivable basis on the date the unit value is quoted ex distribution.
+Where the distribution is not received at balance sheet date, the balance is reflected in the Statement of Financial Position.

 Changes in Net Market Value of Investments